kybernetyk/stroboface/Readme.md

-###Kyb's Hue Scripts
+###Stroboface - Command Line Hue Scripts
-These scripts allow you to control your Philips Hue lights from the command line.
+These scripts allow you to control your Philips Hue lights from the command line without the need for the over engineered Philips SDK.

-##New Ruby Version
+##New: Ruby Version
 I'm porting the scripts to Ruby right now.
 The most important stuff has been ported already.
-(Shell scripting sucks).
+(Just learned Ruby 5 hours ago - so please excuse the bad code).

 ##How To
-1. Edit 'lights.conf' and set up your bridge IP and secret/username (consult [HUE API docs](http://www.developers.meethue.com/documentation/getting-started) on how to do this)
+1. Edit 'stroboface.conf.rb' (or lights.conf for the shell version) and set up your bridge IP and secret/username (consult [HUE API docs](http://www.developers.meethue.com/documentation/getting-started) on how to do this)
 2. run the scripts

 ##How do I find my bridge IP?